 The role of OxLEP Skills includes:

-- ensuring that we develop a strategic and coordinated approach to skills support activities which are aligned to Oxfordshire’s economic growth ambitions
+- Ensuring that we develop a strategic and coordinated approach to skills support activities which are aligned to Oxfordshire’s economic growth ambitions

-- supporting employers to access the right talent and skills in order to grow and stay in Oxfordshire
+- Supporting employers to access the right talent and skills in order to grow and stay in Oxfordshire

-- inspiring and preparing young people for the fast-changing world of work
+- Inspiring and preparing young people for the fast-changing world of work

-- enabling local people to better access job opportunities arising from the impacts of large-scale infrastructure development
+- Enabling local people to better access job opportunities arising from the impacts of large-scale infrastructure development

-- working collaboratively with partners to support and deliver local skills initiatives
+- Working collaboratively with partners to support and deliver local skills initiatives

-Oxfordshire Skills Board
+Oxfordshire Skills Board / Skills Advisory Panel

 OSB/SAP draws representatives from relevant local key stakeholder groups, including (but not limited to); public and private sector employers, further education, higher education, local authorities, schools, private training providers, and other key stakeholders appropriate to the remit.
 Members are visionary independent thinkers who have a shared ambition to drive change.